omega8cc/boa/releases/BOA-5.10.3-PRO.md

   longer misclasses a tiny box carrying both `.slow`/`.fast.cron.cnf`, and the SQL-backup/daily re-entrancy check compares its flags correctly so the task queue is deferred again during backups.
-- **`nodnsupdate` guard hook** is now installed reliably on boxes that did not already have the dhclient hooks directory.

 ## New Documentation